j03m/j03mblog/js-exception-handling.md

     var b = modulea().foo();;
     console.log(b);
 }catch(e){
     console.log(e);
 }
 ```

 Here we invoke modulea.foo();.
 Which let's say hypothetically calls moduleb.foo(), modulec.foo() and moduled.foo().
 If you're a programmer working on 'moduled' and you're using this code to run your work, are all of your syntax errors in foo now being propogated up to main call?
 Worse, if this is your caller do you have to consider that any and all of your errors are going to be swallowed and logged by this code?
 What if someone did this midstream?
-Aka, what if our code above is actually in moduleb?
+What if our code above is actually in moduleb?
 At this point the error has been completely and inadvertently swallowed.
-If this has happened to you as a developer working on a large program you recognize that it is in fact, rage-inducing.
+If this has happened to you as a developer working on a large program, you recognize that it is in fact, rage-inducing.

 ### Anti-patterns in our approach to error handling